On a white lace tablecloth that covered a long wooden table

 were arrayed on the table.

-the individual salads artfully arranged on delicate white china,
+the individual salads artfully arranged on delicate china,

 gold-framed portraits of family members.